 To protect the drain from clogging with silt, drape landscape cloth across the base or footing and up the slope before adding the pipe and drain gravel.
 Near the top of the wall, fold the cloth over the top of the gravel, and top with several inches of soil.

-Cost: The added cost to do this while building is very little — just the price of drain gravel ($25 per cubic yard) and pipe (50 cents to $1 per linear foot).
+Cost: The added cost to do this while building is very little — just the price of drain gravel ($20 per cubic foot) and pipe ($60 to $70 per 100 feet for a four-inch perforated drain pipe.